RafaCMur/retina/README.md

 **Retina** is a sleek and calming dark theme designed to reduce eye strain and improve focus during long coding sessions.

+## 💡 Why Retina?

+Retina is crafted for developers who spend hours in front of the screen and want a theme that is not only beautiful but also easy on the eyes.

+Unlike other eye-care themes, this one is actually **aesthetic** and helps you **clearly distinguish your code** — it’s not just a simple contrast reduction.

 ---

 ## 🎨 Features